resilient-swarms/meta-cmaes/README.md

 Then activate the py2.7 environment before doing the install:
     conda active py2.7

+    alternatively you can add to your ~/.bashrc: alias python=/usr/local/bin/python2.7

 B. replace the rhex_common/rhex_controller/rhex_controller_buehler.hpp file with the 'rhex_controller_buehler.hpp'  included in this project

 2. Set the correct values for the environment variables ${RESIBOTS_DIR} and ${SFERES_DIR} in your .bashrc file